 Good teaching requires both assessment of learning and assessment for learning.
 Assessments of learning ensure that teachers know that students have learned the intended outcomes.
 These assessments must be designed in such a manner that they provide evidence of the full range of learning outcomes; that is, different methods are needed to assess reasoning skills than for factual knowledge.
 Furthermore, such assessments may need to be adapted to the particular needs of individual students; an ESL student, for example, may need an alternative method of assessment to allow demonstration of understanding.
-Assessment for learning enables a teacher to incorporate assessments directly into the instructional process, and to modify or adapt instruction, must be designed as part of the planning process.
+Assessment for learning enables a teacher to incorporate assessments directly into the instructional process, and to modify or adapt instruction as needed to ensure student understanding.
+Such assessments, although used during instruction, must be designed as part of the planning process.
 Such formative assessment strategies are ongoing and may be used by both teachers and students to monitor progress towards the understanding the learning outcomes.